mozilla/OneCRL-Tools/README.md

 **Description:** Automates much of the process for taking reported/verified revocation data from the CCADB and adding it to OneCRL.

-**Usage:** See the README in https://github.com/mozilla/OneCRL-Tools/tree/main/ccadb2OneCRL.
+**Usage:** See the README in https://github.com/mozilla/OneCRL-Tools/tree/main/ccadb2OneCRL

 **Used By:** Security Engineers and Cloud Services

+## cert-storage-inspector

+**Status:** In use

+**Description:** Compares the OneCRL data in a given Firefox profile against the OneCRL data in [DEFAULT_ONECRL_URL](https://firefox.settings.services.mozilla.com/v1/buckets/security-state/collections/onecrl/records).

+**Usage:** See the README in https://github.com/mozilla/OneCRL-Tools/tree/main/cert-storage-inspector

+**Used By:** CA Program Managers

 ## containers